ethereum/go-ethereum/docs/_vulnerabilities/vulnerabilities.md

 - `check`
   - This field contains a regular expression, which can be used against the reported `web3_clientVersion` of a node.
 If the check matches, the node is with a high likelyhood affected by the vulnerability.
+- `CVE`
+  - The assigned `CVE` identifier, if available (optional)

+### What about Github security advisories

+We prefer to not rely on Github as the only/primary publishing protocol for security advisories, but we plan use the Github-advisory process as a second channel for disseminating vulnerability-information.

+Advisories published via Github can be accessed [here](https://github.com/ethereum/go-ethereum/security/advisories?state=published).